The Email Savant Series: Simplifying A/B Split Testing

 - Test different colors for a call-to-action button

-Offers and Calls-to-Action: if the primary reason for our email is for recipients to take a specific action – buy a product, call you, download a white paper, and so on – then you need to understand what offers and calls-to-action will help you meet your goals.
+If the primary reason for our email is for recipients to take a specific action – buy a product, call you, download a white paper, and so on – then you need to understand what offers and calls-to-action will help you meet your goals.

 - Test different incentives, such as free shipping, buy-one-get-one, free e-book, future discounts, loyalty points, and so on.